open-telemetry/oteps/text/0088-metric-instrument-optional-refinements.md

 ## Internal details

 This is a change of understanding.
-It does not request any new instruments be created, only specifiy how we should think about adding new instruments.
+It does not request any new instruments be created, only specify how we should think about adding new instruments.

 No API changes are called for in this proposal.